 Likewise, there are safeguards to protect HUD's interest in the public housing program.
-The PHA has the authority to terminate the lease because of the family's failure to comply with HUD regulations, for serious or repeated violations of the terms of the lease, and for other good cause.
-HUD regulations also specify when termination of the lease is mandatory by the PHA.
+COC has the authority to terminate the lease because of the family's failure to comply with HUD regulations, for serious or repeated violations of the terms of the lease, and for other good cause.
+HUD regulations also specify when termination of the lease is mandatory by COC.

-When determining PHA policy on terminations of the lease, the PHA must consider state and local landlord-tenant laws in the area where the PHA is located.
+When determining COC policy on terminations of the lease, COC must consider state and local landlord-tenant laws in the area where COC is located.
 Such laws vary from one location to another, and these variances may be either more or less restrictive than federal law or HUD regulation.

-This chapter presents the policies that govern voluntary termination of the lease by the family and the mandatory and voluntary termination of the lease by the PHA.
+This chapter presents the policies that govern voluntary termination of the lease by the family and the mandatory and voluntary termination of the lease by COC.
 It is presented in four parts:

 Part I: Termination by Tenant.
-This part discusses the PHA requirements for voluntary termination of the lease by the family.
+This part discusses COC's requirements for voluntary termination of the lease by the family.

-Part II: Termination by PHA - Mandatory.
-This part describes circumstances when termination of the lease by the PHA is mandatory.
+Part II: Termination by COC- Mandatory.
+This part describes circumstances when termination of the lease by COC is mandatory.
 This part also explains nonrenewal of the lease for noncompliance with community service requirements and families that have been over the income limit for 24 consecutive months.

-Part III: Termination by PHA - Other Authorized Reasons.
-This part describes the PHA's options for lease termination that are not mandated by HUD regulation but for which HUD authorizes PHAs to terminate.
-For some of these options HUD requires the PHA to establish policies and lease provisions for termination, but termination is not mandatory.
-For other options the PHA has full discretion whether to consider the options as just cause to terminate as long as the PHA policies are reasonable, nondiscriminatory, and do not violate state or local landlord-tenant law.
-This part also discusses the alternatives that the PHA may consider in lieu of termination, and the criteria the PHA will use when deciding what actions to take.
+Part III: Termination by COC - Other Authorized Reasons.
+This part describes COC's options for lease termination that are not mandated by HUD regulation but for which HUD authorizes COC to terminate.
+For some of these options HUD requires COC to establish policies and lease provisions for termination, but termination is not mandatory.
+For other options COC has full discretion whether to consider the options as just cause to terminate provided thatas long as COC policies are reasonable, nondiscriminatory, and do not violate state or local landlord-tenant law.
+This part also discusses the alternatives that COC may consider in lieu of termination, and the criteria COC will use when deciding what actions to take.

 Part IV: Notification Requirements.
-This part presents the federal requirements for disclosure of criminal records to the family prior to termination, the HUD requirements and PHA policies regarding the timing and content of written notices for lease termination and eviction, and notification of the post office when eviction is due to criminal activity.
+This part presents the federal requirements for disclosure of criminal records to the family prior to termination, the HUD requirements and COC policies regarding the timing and content of written notices for lease termination and eviction, and notification of the post office when eviction is due to criminal activity.
 This part also discusses record keeping related to lease termination.